 → Alternatively, or in addition, focus on your relatively weaker areas using the table above

-Next, here are some analyses of score reports from the California Bar Exam.
+Analyses of example score reports from the California Bar Exam

 I’ve sorted these score analyses in decreasing order (high to low).
 Pre-2017 score reports are not included because the scoring mechanic changed in CA. Find your total score and click on examples that most closely match yours.
 These analyses are based on actual answers I’ve given, edited for clarity (e.g., to remove back-and-forth conversation or to add more details).